syncfusion-content/asp.net-core-docs/aspnet-core/Spreadsheet/Formatting.md

 ---
-title: Formatting with Spreadsheet widget for Syncfusion Essential ASP.NET Core
+title: Formatting with Spreadsheet widget.
 description: How to use different types of formatting in Spreadsheet and configure its properties.
 platform: aspnet-core
 control: Spreadsheet